LeonEricsson/leonericsson.github.io/blog/2024-09-19-physicsoflm.md

 ## Part 2
 How do Language Models reason?
-In this fascinating study, researchers set out to uncover the hidden reasoning processes of language models when solving grade-school math problems.
+Well, people would argue that they don't, but that discussion is of little interest to me, instead, let's assume they can reason and try to uncover how they do so.
+The authors set out to uncover the hidden reasoning processes of language models when solving grade-school math problems.
 Their goal was to understand the fundamental mental processes these models develop and why they sometimes stumble on seemingly simple problems.

-To investigate this, the researchers created iGSM - an infinite, synthetic dataset similar to GSM8k.
+To investigate this, the researchers create iGSM - an infinite, synthetic dataset similar to GSM8k.
 This dataset captures various types of dependencies:

 1. Direct dependency (e.g., A = 5 * (X + Y))
 2. Instance dependency (e.g., X classrooms each has Y messenger bags)